beegee-tokyo/SX126x-Arduino/examples/Low_Power_Example.md

 ## Notes
 This code is written as an example and is not perfect in all parts.
 The goal was to show how to minimize the power consumption of a system that is based on a nRF52 and a SX1262.

+## LowPower applications with WisBlock API
+If you own a WisBlock Core RAK4631 you can as well look into the [WisBlock API](https://github.com/beegee-tokyo/WisBlock-API) which implements above functions in a library.